 We would only recommend putty on mounted posters or posters printed on a rigid material.
 Using too much putty on paper or even card stock posters may cause some rumpling at the contact points, which you wouldn’t want if you’re going for a neater look.
 Avoid fresh or poorly painted surfaces as you might remove some paint when you take down the poster.

-This might sound like a dumb way to attach posters, but toothpaste – not to be confused with tooth gel – can be used to safely attach posters to most surfaces for a few days.
+This might sound like a dumb way to hang posters, but toothpaste – not to be confused with tooth gel – can be used to safely attach posters to most surfaces for a few days.
 The cheaper the better.
 Don’t use anything with additional additives or whiteners as this makes for poorer adhesion.
 The best part is that it’s easy to clean and leaves surfaces undamaged.

 These other methods won’t leave your posters or your wall pristine, but they’re better than nothing.

 1.)
 Thumb tacks

-Instead of poking a hole through your poster, like you’d normally do with tacks, use them so the points are just outside the edge of the paper, but close enough so that the tack heads could still hold them against the surface.
+Instead of poking a hole through your poster to hang it, like you’d normally do with tacks, use them so the points are just outside the edge of the paper, but close enough so that the tack heads could still hold them against the surface.
 We’d only recommend this for unfinished or rough wood surfaces and corkboards.
 This is best done on cardstock posters or those made from heavier paper stock.

 2.)
 Slide binders

 Thread these binders through the top and bottom edges of your posters and thread a string on the top edge.
-Now you could hand your posters from rods, screws, nails, or wherever you need it.
+Now you could hang your posters from rods, screws, nails, or wherever you need it.
 The bottom binder will give it a bit more weight so it could hang properly.